openmundi/world.db/README.md

 Q: Why is country X missing?

-A: It all started with Sportbook - an open source footbool pool for the Champions League.
+A: It all started with Sportbook - an open source football pool for the Champions League.
 Is a club from country X playing in the  Champions League 2012/13 season?
 If, yes, it is included in the first commit.